 Psoriasis is a skin condition that is a result of an overactive immune system.
 The symptoms of this condition are red, white, and silvery patches of the skin, along with inflammation and flaking.
 These patches can occur anywhere on the body, with the most common being on the scalp, lower back, knees, and elbows.
 This condition is considered chronic.
 Treatments include occlusion, light therapy, oral medications, and steroid creams from Kwan Dermatology.

-One important thing to note from the start is that these new dieting guidelines are to be administered alongside regular psoriatic disease treatment.
+One important thing to note from the start is that new dieting guidelines are to be administered alongside regular psoriatic disease treatment.
 One is not a substitution for the other, but they work best when in conjunction with one another.
-To help you to better understand the diet, we’re going to break it down into easy to read sections below.
+To help you to better understand the diet, we’re going to break it down into easy-to-read sections below.

 As part of the dieting study, the doctors wanted to identify whether or not a gluten-free diet would make a difference.
-The conclusion came that a gluten-free diet, itself, makes no difference in patients with psoriasis unless they have other serologic markers.
-This type of diet is preferred for those who have psoriasis in conjunction with celiac disease or another positive problem.
+The conclusion came that a gluten-free diet itself makes no difference in patients with psoriasis unless they have other serologic markers.
+This type of diet is preferred for those who have psoriasis in conjunction with celiac disease or other problems.

 Dieting Supplements For Patients

-An essential nutrient that many individuals with psoriasis have a deficient amount of.
-With a small study, those with erythrodermic psoriasis were given selenium alongside coenzyme Q10 and vitamin E. It was shown to have a positive benefit alongside traditional therapy.
+Selenium is an essential nutrient that many individuals with psoriasis have a deficient amount of.
+In one small study, those with erythrodermic psoriasis were given selenium alongside coenzyme Q10 and vitamin E. It was shown to have a positive benefit alongside traditional therapy.
 However, due to the small study size, there is insufficient evidence to recommend selenium as a necessary supplement for those with psoriasis.

-Throughout their findings, the group suggests that those patients who have a body mass index of 25 kg / m2 or greater should opt for a hypocaloric diet to lose weight.
-This is considered a very low-calorie diet that will help the patient lose a significant amount of weight.
+Throughout their findings, the group suggests that those patients who have a body mass index of 25 or greater should opt for a hypocaloric diet to lose weight.
+This is a very low-calorie diet that will help the patient lose a significant amount of weight.
 The weight loss can help to decrease the symptoms of psoriasis, especially in those who have arthritis psoriasis.

-On the subject of arthritis psoriasis, the researchers did find that patients who consumed an oral vitamin D supplement once a day for at least six months saw significant improvement in their arthritic symptoms.
-Therefore, it’s recommended that patients with arthritis psoriasis consume .5 microgram tablets of alfacalcidol or .5 two microgram tablets of calcitriol daily.
-Results in arthritic symptoms improvement should be expected at about the six month mark of daily consistent consumption.
+On the subject of arthritic psoriasis, the researchers did find that patients who consumed an oral vitamin D supplement once a day for at least six months saw significant improvement in their arthritic symptoms.
+Therefore, it’s recommended that patients with arthritic psoriasis consume .5 microgram tablets of alfacalcidol or .5 two microgram tablets of calcitriol daily.
+Improvement in arthritic symptoms should be expected at about the six-month mark of daily consistent consumption.

 Schedule a Consultation